breandan/seai-client-template/README.md

 4. Fork and clone this template.
 This fork will reside on your team's shared repository.
 5. Clone your fork onto your local development environment.
 6. Log onto your team's VM with the team credentials (i.e. `ssh team[TEAM_NUMBER]@fall2020-comp598-[TEAM_NUMBER].cs.mcgill.ca`).
 This requires you to have first sent us your public key.
-7. Clone your fork onto the remote development environment.
+7. Clone your fork onto the remote development environment if you have not already done so.
 8. Run `./gradlew run` from inside the project directory.
+This may take a minute or two initially.
-9. Check that your service is running by visiting [http://fall2020-comp598-[TEAM_NUMBER].cs.mcgill.ca:8082/recommend/[USER_ID]](http://fall2020-comp598-[TEAM_NUMBER].cs.mcgill.ca:8082/recommend/[USER_ID]).
-This should return a comma-separated list of movie recommendations.
+9. Check that your service is running by visiting [`http://fall2020-comp598-[TEAM_NUMBER].cs.mcgill.ca:8082/recommend/[USER_ID]`](http://fall2020-comp598-[TEAM_NUMBER].cs.mcgill.ca:8082/recommend/[USER_ID]).
+This should return a comma-separated list of 20 movie recommendations, from most to least highly recommended for `USER_ID`.
 10. Check the Kafka log to see that the replies are being received.
-11. Open the parent project using your favorite IDE.
+11. Open the parent project using your favorite IDE.<sup>*</sup>
 12. Update the code in [Main.kt](/src/main/kotlin/Main.kt).
 13. Deploy the changes to your VM, and repeat steps 6-11.

+<sup>*</sup> If you are using [IntelliJ IDEA](https://www.jetbrains.com/community/education/#students), all batteries are included.
+If you are using [Eclipse](https://www.eclipse.org/ide), you will need to install the [Kotlin Plugin](https://marketplace.eclipse.org/content/kotlin-plugin-eclipse) to receive syntax highlighting and editor support.

 ## Kafka